UCB-Econ-148/sp23/syllabus.md

 Furthermore, you're encouraged to ask and answer questions about assignments and concepts on Ed.

-### Quizzes and Exams
+### Exams

-In lieu of a midterm, we will have three small quizzes held during lecture, each worth 5% of your grade (this way, one bad quiz will not significantly impact your grade).
-Each quiz will focus on the material that was not assessed on the previous quiz.
-The scheduling for these is on the course homepage; the tentative dates are
-- Quiz 1: Friday, February 12th [UPDATED]
-- Quiz 2: Friday, March 19th [UPDATED]
-- Quiz 3: Friday, April 16th [UPDATED]
+We will have a midterm that covers the first half of the course materials.
+The midterm is worth 15% of your total grade.
+- Midterm [Time and Location TBD]
+- Final [Time and Location TBD]

-We will have a final exam during the campus-assigned slot: **Tuesday May 11th, 7-10PM.** Unlike the quizzes, the final exam will be cumulative.
+We will have a final exam during the campus-assigned slot: **TBD** The final exam will be cumulative.

-More relevant logistics for quizzes and exams will be announced on Ed.
+More relevant logistics for exams will be announced on Ed.

 ### A note on units

-The official Berkeley policy is that a 3 unit class should consist of an average of 9 hours of work per week including class time ([source](https://academic-senate.berkeley.edu/coci-handbook/2.3.1)).
+The official Berkeley policy is that a 4 unit class should consist of an average of 12 hours of work per week including class time ([source](https://academic-senate.berkeley.edu/coci-handbook/2.3.1)).
 The breakdown in our class looks like this:
 - 3 hours of lecture
-- 1 hour of lab
+- 1 hour of discussion section
-- 5 hours of homework
+- 5 hours of lab/project (average)
+- 3 hours of extra time for you to review the lectures and explore materials independently

-In some weeks you will have to spend time studying for quizzes; in those weeks we will try to keep homework assignments short.
-We really want to make sure you don't exceed this 9 hour mark on average; if you are, please let us know.
+In some weeks you will have to spend time studying for exams; in those weeks we will try to keep assignments short.
+We really want to make sure you don't exceed this 12 hour mark on average; if you are, please let us know.

 ---